manufacturing cell

 In a sense, this choice – to include or omit unscheduled down time – depends on whether the organization will attempt and succeed in correcting every problem that causes unscheduled down time.

 However, an organization that includes unscheduled down time, but also corrects the underlying problems, will find that this unscheduled down time becomes less.
-If so, and if the reduced down time is factored into the Takt calculation, then the Takt time will increase.
+If so, and if the reduced down time is factored into the calculation, then the Takt time will increase.

 As stated, our approach is to include average unscheduled down time as it becomes known.
 This leads to the most accurate calculation given the current circumstances.
 This helps to set the most viable production schedule.